kthrn22/Predict-Binding-Affinity-using-GNN/README.md

 Representation of the ligand-protein complex:
 $\mathbf{x_{complex}} = \sum \mathbf{x_{out}}$

-The aboved representation can be fed into an MLP to predict the binding affinity (treat this as a regression task)
+The aboved representation can be fed into an MLP to predict the binding affinity (as a regression task)

 ## Data processing